psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > "light, thin, and mostly quite black, which sets off the rim and mounting of silver, oftentimes gilt, extremely well. ...
 Of the several mazer-bowls still in existence, though only a few are indulgenced, all show in the inscription running round the edge a something that speaks of religion.
 In the vestry of York Cathedral there is a fine one unto which Archbishop Scrope and another bishop had each granted an indulgence of xl. days."

-Having picked up on the theme of bowls, Owens is not going to give up on it:
+Having picked up on the theme of bowls, Owen is not going to give up on it:

 ```{index} double: healing cup ; Nanteos
 ```